sszark/sszark/README.md

 # About
-Hey.
-I'm Sszark and i love problem solving and critical thinking.
+I love problem solving and critical thinking.
 My primary role is being a site reliability engineer.
 I'm also a backend developer with a hobby interest for game development and 3D modelling.
 # Proficiencies
 ## Languages